Caregiver Strain and Burden: How Nurses Can Provide Support

 Cancer Diagnosis Effect on Family Dynamics

-A cancer diagnosis can lead to feelings of uncertainty and fear for anyone, especially for the person receiving the diagnosis.
-Family members and friends will need to emotionally support that person and look out for their psychological and mental well-being (11).
+• A cancer diagnosis can lead to feelings of uncertainty and fear for anyone, especially for the person receiving the diagnosis.
+Family members and friends must emotionally support that person and look for their psychological and mental well-being (11).
 Anyone or any family with a new diagnosis will undergo emotional adjustments to adapt.

-Healthcare costs are increasing, and a cancer diagnosis can add to healthcare expenses.
+• Healthcare costs are increasing, and a cancer diagnosis can add to healthcare expenses.
 Depending on the type of treatment the individual needs, the cost of care can add up.
 Even though a person has healthcare insurance, this doesn’t always mean the full costs of medical services are covered.
-Additionally, if the person elects to undergo experimental medications or participate in research trials, these are not usually covered by health insurance and the individual will need to cover the costs on their own (11).
+Additionally, suppose the person elects to undergo experimental medications or participate in research trials.
+In that case, health insurance does not usually cover these, and the individual must cover the costs independently (11).

 Ask yourself...